 The Friends of the Oakton Library was founded in 2001 in response to community enthusiasm for creation of the new branch.
 The groundbreaking ceremony was held on April 8, 2006, and the Oakton Library opened on Sept.
 29, 2007.

 The Oakton Library is at the center of our community and welcomes over 50,000 users every year.
 It provides our community with a place to gather, meet and learn both inside and outside.
 It gives the village of Oakton an identity.
 If only the 300-year-old oak tree across Hunter Mill Road from the library could talk and tell the area history.
 Perhaps it can through the books about it in the library.

-If you would like to learn more about the story of the library and the citizens who volunteered their efforts to making it happen, please visit our website at https://www.friendsofoaktonlibrary.org
+If you would like to learn more about the story of the library and those who volunteered their efforts to making it happen, you can download that information by clicking here.